codergirl-al/codergirl-al/README.md

 Welcome to my GitHub profile.

 ### 🤓 Current plans and projects I am working on:
-- Studying Software Engineering and Data Science
+- Management and Data Science @ Technical University Munich
+- AI Mastery @42 Heilbronn
 - Building cool projects mainly in C/C++ and Python
 - Working in Project Management with a love for the technical side